 An animal study conducted at the University of Minnesota found that when mice were fed diets containing 0.15 percent cholesterol and dried plum powder for five months, the dried plum powder appeared to help slow the development of atherosclerosis, which is the primary cause of heart disease and stroke.

 5. Supports Cognitive Health

 The phytonutrients present in plums serve as one of the major plum benefits because they help reduce inflammation in neurological areas, and they improve the ability to learn and retain information.
-This means that plums help prevent age-related neurodegenerative disorders, serving as natural treatments for Alzheimer’s and Parkinson’s diseases.
+This means that plums can help prevent age-related neurodegenerative disorders.

-The results showed that cholesterol concentrations in both the blood and the brain were significantly higher in the group eating a high-cholesterol diet when compared to the control and high-cholesterol diet with Oriental plums groups.
-Researchers conclude that incorporating Oriental plums into a high-cholesterol diet can improve some of the symptoms of neurodegenerative conditions (or neurons in the brain).
-(8)
+The results showed that cholesterol concentrations in both the blood and the brain were significantly higher in the group eating a high-cholesterol diet when compared to the control and high-cholesterol diet with oriental plums groups.
+Researchers concluded that incorporating oriental plums into a high-cholesterol diet can improve some of the symptoms of neurodegenerative conditions (or neurons in the brain).

 6. Aids Skin Health

 The vitamin C content in plums serves as a benefit to the skin and blood vessels.
-A 2007 study published in the American Journal of Clinical Nutrition evaluated over 4,000 women ages 40–74 and found that higher vitamin C intakes lowered the likelihood of a wrinkled appearance, dryness of the skin and helped naturally slow aging.
-(9)
+A 2007 study published in the American Journal of Clinical Nutrition evaluated more than 4,000 women ages 40–74 and found that higher vitamin C intakes lowered the likelihood of a wrinkled appearance, dryness of the skin and helped naturally slow aging.

 7. Boosts Immune System

 The vitamin C content in plums is beneficial to individuals whose immune systems are weakened due to stress.
 Considering that stress has become a common condition in our society, a sufficient intake of vitamin C foods can serve as an ideal tool for one’s overall health.